-1. I tweaked the latexmkrc file so that htlatex is run along with pdflatex, so the HTML export is done only if you set your project to be compiled with pdflatex.
+1. I tweaked the latexmkrc file so that make4ht is run along with pdflatex, so the HTML export is done only if you set your project to be compiled with pdflatex.

-(htlatex doesn't work with fontspec; I haven't time to try this workflow with XeLaTeX nor LuaLaTeX yet.
+(make4ht doesn't work with fontspec; I haven't time to try this workflow with XeLaTeX nor LuaLaTeX yet.
 So let's just leave it at pdflatex first, yeah?)

-- 2. my.cfg contains the settings I usually use in my workflow: - Output math as MathML, and render it in browsers using MathJax. - When \includegraphics uses .jpg, .png, .jpg, .svg, use the files directly for the HTML without conversion. - When \includegraphics uses .eps and .pdf, convert them to .png using ImageMagick convert, and use those for the HTML. - Tikz drawings are output as .svg without any extra settings, but you'll need a patched pgfsys-tex4ht.def in your project. - I've included some CSS styling.
+- 2. my.cfg contains the settings I usually use in my workflow: - Output math as MathML, and render it in browsers using Math-Jax. - When \includegraphics uses .jpg, .png, .jpg, .svg, use the files directly for the HTML without conversion. - When \includegraphics uses .eps and .pdf, convert them to .png using ImageMagick convert, and use those for the HTML. - Tikz drawings are output as .svg without any extra settings, but you'll need a patched pgfsys-tex4ht.def in your project. - I've included some CSS styling.
 You can add a separate .css file for further styling. - 3.
-When compilation is complete (it'll probably take longer than usual ;-)), click on the v button next to Download as ZIP, and select the option 'Input and Output Files'.
+When compilation is complete, use the steps at View generated files to download each generated file required.